e2eSolutionArchitect/academy/openhouse.md

 ## Venue: 25 Watline Ave, Mississauga, ON L4Z 2Z1

 ## Agenda:
-- Meet & Greet, Socialize, and Network with working professionals in IT
+- Coffee chat, Meet & Greet, Socialize, and Network with working professionals in IT
 - Career discussion ( one-on-one ) based on prior appointment booking ( Online or in-Person )
-- Career Guidance
+- Career & IT CertificationGuidance
+- Get Mentorship
 - How to prepare for the next opportunity
+- Ways of professional skill development ( Public speaking and Mock Interviews)